fatiando/website/support/index.md

 supported by:

 * Community and financial support from the [Software Underground][swung].
+* Postdoc position salary for Santiago Soler from the [Geophysical Inversion Facility, University of British Columbia][gif] (since 2022).
 * Salary for Leonardo Uieda from the [University of Liverpool][liv] (from 2019) and [Universidade do Estado do Rio de Janeiro][uerj] (2014-2017).
 * A PhD scholarship for Santiago Soler from [CONICET][conicet], Argentina